-The OIRA review generally will be completed within 45 days, subject to extensions agreed to by Treasury and OMB, but certain regulations implementing the 2017 Tax Act may be subject to expedited 10-day review.
+The OIRA review generally will be completed within 45 days, subject to extensions agreed to by Treasury and OMB, but certain regulations implementing the 2017 Tax Act may be subject to expedited review within 10 business days.
 Treasury officials have expressed concern that giving the OMB greater authority to review tax regulations could slow the issuance process and could inject more political bias.
-Some have been concerned that the additional lawyer of review could create a backdoor for lobbyists to appeal to OMB, in addition to the IRS, regarding regulations.
+Some have been concerned that the additional layer of review could create a backdoor for lobbyists to appeal to OMB, in addition to the IRS, regarding regulations.
 The significance of the negotiations have intensified in light of who will have the final say in regulations implementing the 2017 Tax Act.
-Some GOP senators had expressed concern that

-Treasury would not implement the law as Congress intended.
-See Allyson Versprille & Laura Davison, Tax Rules Unlikely to Stall Under New Review Process: Officials, BNA Daily Tax Report (April 13, 2018).
+Some GOP senators had expressed concern that Treasury would not implement the law as Congress intended.
+See Allyson Versprille & Laura Davison, Tax Rules Unlikely to Stall Under New Review Process: Officials, BLOOMBERG DAILY TAX REPORT (April 13, 2018).